The Trauma

 The first independent regulator for trauma-informed practice,

-We accredit practitioners, set professional standards, and investigate misconduct to protect the public.
+We Accredit Practitioners & Organisations, set Professional Standards, and investigate misconduct to protect the public

 Solicitors.
 Police.
 Social workers.
 Even therapists.
 Every day, people are re-traumatised by those meant to protect them.